anil-ganti/CC-climate-tech/tea_assignment.md

 ## Learning objectives

+- Learn what techno-economic analysis is and why it is so important for climate-tech

 - Do a simple total addressable market analysis from top-down and also bottom-up

 - Do a total cost of ownership calculation, green premium, and marginal cost of abatement